wewowweb/this-page/README.md

 # Awesome Uses

-* [Gal Jakič](https://gal.jakic.dev/this-page) - Slovenia (:slovenia:) - a web developer turned project manager of growing startups.
+* [Gal Jakič](https://gal.jakic.dev/this-page) - Slovenia (:slovenia:) - a web developer turned project manager of fast-growing companies.

 # Contribution guide
 ## I want to showcase my website.
 How do I do that?